Series LLC - Is it Right for Your Business?

 An LLC (limited liability company) is a form of business ownership recognized by all U.S. states.
 An LLC is not a corporation, but it does provide the same liability protection as a corporation since it is separate from its owners (called "members").
 An LLC with several members may be taxed as a partnership, with the profits passing through to the partners/members according to their share of the business.
 LLC's are popular because they are simpler to form than a corporation while providing comparable liability protection.

-The series LLC (SLLC) includes a master or umbrella LLC and other LLCs which are separated from each other for liability purposes.
-Each LLC has assets separate from the others, while the master LLC controls all the LLCs in the series.
-Each unit has its own owners (members) and is liable only for its own debts and obligations.
+The series LLC (SLLC) includes a master or umbrella LLC and other LLCs which are separated from each other for liability purposes (called "cells."
+Each cell LLC has assets separate from the others, while the master LLC controls all the LLCs in the series.
+Each cell LLC has its own owners (members) and is liable only for its own debts and obligations.
 A series LLC has been compared to a corporation with several subsidiaries.

 Some types of businesses that might benefit from an LLC are